 NU overcomes torrid start by Wildcats

-Upstart Kansas State, which hadn’t scored a point and was supposed to be a pushover, scared the daylights out of Nebraska by scoring the first time the Wildcats got the ball – an 86-yard Larry Corrigan to Ralph McFillen pass play.
+Upstart Kansas State, which hadn’t scored a point and was supposed to be a pushover, scared the daylights out of Nebraska by scoring the first time the Wildcats got the ball – an 86-yard pass from Larry Corrigan to Ralph McFillen.
 The play followed McFillen’s interception of a Dennis Claridge pass.

 KSU then drove from their own 28 to the Nebraska 6 in six plays, the big gainer coming on a 37-yard pass from Corrigan to halfback Joel Searles.
 But the drive was halted when fullback Willis Crenshaw fumbled and NU’s Dave Thiesen recovered on the 6.

 From there, the Huskers’ depth finally overcame the battling Wildcats and NU wrapped up its fifth straight victory, 26-6.
 The Huskers ran 76 plays to the Wildcats’ 48.

 This was the last time